pedromayapires/project_example/README.md

 > Basic example project for either companies that require a test or just my own samples for future copy pasting in other projects

 ## TODO
-* Finish the yfinance test
 * Add unit testing
     * Use Django temp DB
     * Create post requests examples to skip postman testing
 * Add authentication and throtteling
 * Update installation process for ubuntu 20.04
-* Update docker instalation for ubuntu 20.04 and this project

 ## Installation
 ### Environment variables (these need to be set for production):